 - Teams must be single gender.

 - All team members should be entered in at least one individual event.

 - The named teams may consist of up to four members.

 - Fencers may be on more than one team (for different weapons) as long as they can schedule it in the timetable.

 - School coaches submitting more than one team per competition must advise the rankings.
 A,B or C teams.

 (If you would like to join a composite team but you do not have teammates yet, see further below.)

 Unfortunately, there is a limited number of teams who can compete in the competition.
-We hope that we can enter all of the teams who want to compete from Fencing North, and It is unlikely that we will exceed the number of team slots available.
+We hope that we can enter all of the teams who want to compete from Fencing North.
 However, there is a possibility that Fencing North will not be allowed to enter all of the teams that we want to include.

-The results of the selection will be reported to the coach/captain/teacher-in-charge by the 21st of August.
+The results of the selection will be reported to the coach/captain/teacher-in-charge by Friday 26th August.